measurement-kit/script-build-mingw/README.md

-# Package MK and deps for Unix and Mingw-w64
+# Package MK and deps for Linux and Mingw-w64

-This repository contains the scripts to compile and package MK and its dependencies on Unix systems (especially iOS, but notably not Android, for which [there is a separate repository]( https://github.com/measurement-kit/script-build-android)) as well as with Mingw-w64 (i.e. Windows using a Unix cross toolchain).
+This repository contains the scripts to compile and package MK and its dependencies on Linux and Mingw-w64 systems.

 Note: if you want to build for Windows using Microsoft tooling, use [measurement-kit/script-build-windows](